Ukraine’s President Has a Remarkably Low Key Meeting With Trump

 That issue remains a critical one to Ukrainians: According to a poll by the International Republican Institute’s (IRI) Center for Insights in Survey Research, 80 percent of Ukrainians nationwide and 73 percent of those in the “war-torn Donbas region” should indeed remain as Ukraine.
 And Trump’s campaign stance on it made Ukrainians nervous: His campaign manager used to work for Viktor Yanukovych, the former Ukrainian president and friend of Russian President Vladimir Putin.

 But during the Obama administration, former Vice President Joe Biden was tasked with spearheading engagement with Kiev and wielded great influence over the Ukrainian government as he pressed them for greater efforts in battling corruption and reforming their economy.
-In that sense, it’s only natural that Pence would be the point person for Poroshenko and the administration’s stance on Ukraine, says Matthew Rojansky, director of the Wilson Center’s Kennan Institute.
+In that sense, Pence as the new point person for Poroshenko and the administration’s stance on Ukraine do not mark much of a radical departure from previous policy, says Matthew Rojansky, director of the Wilson Center’s Kennan Institute.

 “This isn’t a downgrade compared to before,” Rojansky told FP.
 “I understand the perception and that the Ukrainians are looking for reassurances.
 But the reassurance isn’t about the meeting, it’s about the policy.”